puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/windows/user-guide.md

 port 80 of the container directly to the Service.
 {{< /note >}}

-1. Check that all nodes are healthy:
+1. Check that all nodes are functioning properly

     ```bash
     kubectl get nodes